project-flexos/asplos22-ae/experiments/fig-11_flexos-alloc-latency/README.md

 other measurements, not only Linux for this figure.
 Make sure to re-enable KPTI as soon as you are done with this measurement.
 Cooperation among reviewers for this benchmark is recommended.

+## Troubleshooting

+- **Problem**: Every once in a while, EPT results increase to ~700 cycles (instead of ~500 expected).

+  **Solution**: It is not entirely clear why this happens.
+We suspect a combination of unlucky scheduling of vCPU threads (not pinned in this specific case due to a missing implementation in `qemu-guest`), and cache effects.
+In our measurements this was a rather rare symptom and we therefore considered it as minor.
+We recommend to simply restart the benchmark in this case.